• Skip to primary navigation

 Worcestershire sauce being poured into a bottle.

-As a vegan/vegetarian/plant based cook, I'm always looking for ways to build flavor without meat or animal products, and sauces are a secret weapon in my kitchen!
-Having a bottle of this easy to make (hard to find) vegan Worcestershire sauce in the fridge is just the answer to add a big boost of flavor to burgers, vegan bolognese, Brussels sprouts sauce and it makes a dynamite marinade!
+As a vegan/vegetarian/plant based cook, I'm always looking for ways to build flavor without meat or animal products, and vegan sauces are a secret weapon in my kitchen!
+Having a bottle of this easy to make (hard to find) vegan Worcestershire sauce in the fridge is just the answer to add a big boost of flavor to burgers, vegan bolognese, Brussels sprouts sauce and it makes a dynamite marinade too!

 Traditionally made with a fermented anchovy paste, malt vinegar, and tamarind sauce, this British condiment isn't suitable for vegans, vegetarians or for those with fish allergies or wheat allergies.
-However, with a few ingredient swaps and some kitchen magic, this vegan Worcestershire sauce has a similar super concentrated and fermented umami flavor making it the perfect vegan-substitute for traditional worcestershire.
+However, with a few ingredient swaps and some kitchen magic, this vegan Worcestershire has a similar super concentrated and fermented umami flavor making it the perfect vegan-substitute for traditional worcestershire.

 Table of Contents show